nagaraja-bollu/loopback/README.md

 [![](https://raw.githubusercontent.com/nagaraja-bollu/loopback/master/Images/apiexplorer.png)]()

 ### Conclusion
-With LoopBack you are apt to write less code, compared to Express.js.
-It eliminates the need to write handlers for every endpoint, supports filters for easy search and pagination, stores code in separate model JS files, much more.
-Among the top advantages are prompt and easy generation, design and test of code for APIs.
-It allows you to focus on application-specific problems and business logic, and therefore build secure, well-documented, and high-performance APIs.
+With LoopBack you can write less code, compared to Express.js.
+It eliminates the need to write handlers for every endpoint, supports filters for easy search and pagination, stores code in separate model JS files.
+It allows you to focus on application related problems and business logic, and therefore build secure, well-documented, and high-performance APIs which increase productivity as well.

 ### References
 http://loopback.io/doc/en/lb3/Getting-started-with-LoopBack.html